Edward J. Stackpole: Military career

-In May 1917, Stackpole received his army commission as a second lieutenant of Infantry and completed his initial officer's training at Madison Barracks, New York.
+In May 1917, Stackpole received a commission as a second lieutenant of Infantry and completed his initial officer's training at Madison Barracks, New York.
 He was promoted to captain in August 1917.
 The Pennsylvania National Guard's 28th Division undertook mobilization and training at Fort Dix, New Jersey and Camp Hancock, Georgia, and Stackpole served on the division staff as bayonet training officer.

 Stackpole was later assigned to command the 28th Division's Company M, 110th Infantry Regiment.
 He took part in several campaigns, including Champagne-Marne, Aisne-Marne, Oise-Aisne, and Meuse-Argonne.
 Stackpole was slightly wounded on August 2, 1918, and severely wounded in the back and leg on August 24.
 On September 5, he was medically evacuated to Paris to recuperate, and he returned to the United States in December 1918.
 For his heroism, he received three awards of the Purple Heart and the Silver Star, which was later upgraded to the Distinguished Service Cross.